 Buying a home is a huge milestone, and deciding whether or not you’re ready to take that leap can sometimes be difficult, especially in today’s climate.
 There are many things to consider when making such a huge decision, including your personal finances and the state of the market.
 Though we’re living in such unpredictable times, many Americans are still on the hunt for a new home.
-The U.S homeownership rate reached 67.9 percent between April and June of 2020, according to the U.S Census Bureau.
+The U.S homeownership rate reached 65.4 percent in 2021, according to the U.S Census Bureau.
 Of those homeowners, 33 percent were first-time homebuyers based on reports from the National Association of Realtors.

 The housing market is always changing, so it’s essential to do your research on where the housing market stands in your area.
 When determining if interest rates are working in your favor, you will want to look at the current mortgage rates.
 When mortgage interest rates are low, you will end up paying less in the long run, making it a better time to buy.

-In 2020, mortgage rates have been as low as 2.25 percent.
+In 2021, mortgage rates were as low as 2.25 percent.
 This puts buyers in a good financial position because it could make their monthly payments more affordable.

 You also want to pay attention to whether the area is currently in a buyer or seller’s market.
 If you’re in a seller’s market, this means that there are more buyers than there are sellers.
 Since the demand exceeds the supply, home prices typically increase.
 Because of this demand, it makes it hard for buyers to be able to negotiate prices with sellers.